go-chassis/go-chassis/README.md

 # Features
- - **Pluggable registrator and discovery service**: Support Service center,istio pilot and file based registry by default
+ - **Pluggable registrator and discovery service**: Support Service center,istio pilot and file based registry, fit both client side discovery and server side discovery pattern
  - **Pluggable Protocol**: You can custom your own protocol, by default support http and highway(RPC)
  - **Circuit breaker**: Protect your service in runtime or on-demand
- - **Routing management**: Able to route to different service based on weight and match rule to achieve Canary Release easily
+ - **Route management**: Able to route to different service based on weight and match rule to achieve Canary Release easily
  - **Load balancing**: Able to custom strategy and filter
  - **Rate limiting**: Both client side and server side rate limiting
  - **Pluggable Cipher**: Able to custom your own cipher for AKSK and TLS certs
  - **Handler Chain**: Able to add your own code during service calling for client and server side
- - **Metrics**: Able to expose Prometheus metric API automatically and sink metrics to CSE Dashboard
+ - **Metrics**: Able to expose Prometheus metric API automatically and custom metrics reporter
- - **Tracing**: Integrate with Zipkin and namedpipe to sink tracing data
+ - **Tracing**: Integrate with Zipkin to sink tracing data
  - **Logger**: You can custom your own writer to sink log, by default support file and stdout
  - **Hot-reconfiguraion**: A lot of configuration can be reload in runtime, like loadbalancing, circuit breaker, rate limiting
- - **Dynamic Configuration framework**:  you are able to develop a service which has hot-reconfiguration feature easily
+ - **Dynamic Configuration framework**:   Able to develop a service which has hot-reconfiguration feature easily
- - **Fault Injection**: In consumer side, chassis support you to inject faults
+ - **Fault Injection**: In consumer side, you can inject faults to bring chaos testing into your system

 You can check [plugins](https://github.com/go-chassis/go-chassis-plugins) to see more features